dbt-labs/docs.getdbt.com/website/docs/docs/available-adapters.md

 - Join the dedicated channel in [dbt Slack](https://community.getdbt.com/) (e.g. #db-sqlserver, #db-athena)
 - Check out the open issues in the plugin's source repository

-Note that, while no community plugins are currently supported in dbt Cloud, we expect this to change in 2021.
+Note that, while no community plugins are currently supported in dbt Cloud, we expect this to change in the near future.

 ## Creating a new adapter